aptech/docs/docs/sslib/getting-started-with-state-space-gauss.rst

 1. Specify the state-space system matrices.
 2. Implement stationarity and non-negativity constraints on parameters.
 3. Control modeling features.
-3. Specify advanced maximum likelihood controls.
+4. Specify advanced maximum likelihood controls.

 Before using the :class:`ssControl` structure:

-* The model dimensions must be specified.
+1.The model dimensions must be specified.
-* The controls structure must be initialized.
+2.The control structure must be initialized.
-* The default values must be filled.
+3.The default values must be filled.

 Specifying the model dimensions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^